 Please do please do draw that.
 I would love to see what your perception of that might be.
 Because I wouldn’t even be able to describe it.
-Basically, I’m lying there.
-There’s a whole bunch of stuff going on on top of me, you know, the big surgery, lights and all that kind of stuff.
+I’m lying there.
+There’s a whole bunch of stuff going on on top of me, you know, the big surgery, lights, and all that kind of stuff.
 I’m in theater and they’re doing a procedure where they’re putting a catheter inside my vein in my groin, to take it up to the brain to check out the brain.
-And it’s freezing and the doctors talking to me and I’m awake and there’s a whole bunch of other people in the background doing their things, nurses and probably about 10 people around there.
+And it’s freezing and the doctors talking to me and I’m awake and there’s a whole bunch of other people in the background doing their things, nurses, and probably about 10 people around there.

-Why do you have to be awake.
+Why do you have to be awake?
 I’m sorry to interrupt, but why were you awake for that?

 It’s called an angiograph.
 And then what happens is these lights you can imagine a theater light how bright it is for them to see it’s like, sun in there.
 This all goes away.
 I can’t see anything.
-It just all goes Black and then all I see is these fireworks things happening in inside my eye.
+It just all goes Black and then all I see is these fireworks things happening inside my eye.
 My wife asked me how it went, I started crying, it impacted me so much.
 That’s all I could do was cry.
-So to see that image, and now for you to explain to me that it was drawn with squiggly lines because that’s how he felt that is an amazing thing to look at it really is moving for me.
-I really love that.
+So to see that image, and now for you to explain to me that it was drawn with squiggly lines because that’s how he felt that is an amazing thing to look at is moving for me.
+I love that.
 He’s such a beautiful man.
 He has such something going on about you’ve captured him amazingly well there and I’ve never met him before seen as a regular photo of him, but it just seems like a really powerful, strong man.
-And I hopes like it.
+And I hope you like it.

-No, he definitely is.
+No, he is.
 I mean, I don’t think he would have survived how you know, his body was poisoning itself.
 Unless he was strong.
 So yeah.